mrkkrp/markkarpov.com/tutorial/megaparsec.md

     runReaderT (k a) r
 ```

-In fact, the only thing that we know about `m` is that it is an instance of
+In fact, the only thing we know about `m` is that it is an instance of
-`Monad` and so the state of `m` can only be passed to `k` via monadic bind.
+`Monad`, and so the state of `m` can only be passed to `k` via monadic bind.
 That is what we typically want from `(>>=)` of `ReaderT` anyway.

 The `(<|>)` method of the `Alternative` type class works differently—it
-“splits” state and the two branches of parsing do not contact anymore, so we
+“splits” the state, and the two branches of parsing no longer interact, so we
-get *backtracking state* in the sense that if the first branch is discarded
+get *backtracking state* in the sense that if the first branch is discarded,
-changes to its state are also discarded and cannot influence the second
+changes to its state are discarded as well and cannot influence the second
 branch (we “backtrack” the state when the first branch fails).

 To illustrate, let us see the definition of `Alternative` for `ReaderT`: